-A couple more occur in Dark of the Moon.
-In the standoff between Ironhide, Sideswipe and The Dreads, Ironhide drops his guns.
-When he gets shot however, his CGI model shows them attached onto his back instead.
-After that, all other shots during the standoff and beyond keep them absent.
-Bumblebee's paint job is also noticeably off, with his robot mode having a different pinstripe design then his car form.
+Transformers: Dark of the Moon, during the standoff between Ironhide, Sideswipe and The Dreads, Ironhide drops his guns.
+When he gets shot, his CGI model shows them attached onto his back instead.
+From that point on, from the rest of the standoff until he dies, they remain absent (as they should be).
+Bumblebee's paint job is also noticeably off, with his robot mode having a different pinstripe design than his car form.

-Happens in The Black Scorpion whenever said scorpion gets a close up on its face.
-In that it looks nothing like the stop-motion version of the beast that Willis O'Brien animated.
+Happens in The Black Scorpion whenever there's a close up on the eponymous monster's face.
+It looks quite different from the stop-motion scorpion that Willis O'Brien animated.

-The Xenomorphs in the Alien vs. Predator movie switch between animatronics and CG.
+The Xenomorphs in AVP: Alien vs. Predator switch between animatronics and CG.
 While not necessarily a bad thing in and of itself, it is worth pointing out that the CG Xenomorphs have an extra joint in the ankles, a trait that the costume lack.

-While Dragon Ball: Fight for Victory, Son Goku! is largely based upon its source material.
-Some of the non-human characters, mainly Puar and Turtle, ended up receiving slight color changesnote Turtle having an obvious seam on his beak and Puar being a plush toy notwithstanding.
-On the poster, however, is a rather odd-looking Shenron wearing sunglasses for reasons unknown (In the movie itself, he fares better design-wise, but is a glowing green outline).
+While Dragon Ball: Fight for Victory, Son Goku! is largely based upon its source material, some of the non-human characters, mainly Puar and Turtle, ended up receiving slight color changesnote Turtle having an obvious seam on his beak and Puar being a plush toy notwithstanding.
+On the poster however, is a rather odd-looking Shenron wearing sunglasses for reasons unknown (In the movie itself, he fares better design-wise, but is depicted as a glowing green outline).

 In the first Spider-Man film, the costumes for both Spider-Man and Green Goblin seem to lack certain details when shown as CG models.
-Specifically, Green Goblin's helmet does not have Norman's mouth.
-Something that the actual costume does show.
-This fault ends up carrying over to the action figures based on that design.
+Specifically, Green Goblin's helmet does not have Norman's mouth - something that the actual costume does show.
+This fault ends up carrying over to most of the action figures based on that design.

 In both Gojira and Godzilla Raids Again, the monster's close-ups are operated by a hand puppet that isn't an exact match to the suit, especially with the eyes and hands.
 Meanwhile, the "photo" (really a painting) that the professor uses to identify the monster looks nothing like either.
 In Raids Again, the hand puppet for Godzilla actually looked creepy when he burns Anguirus after defeating him.

 In King Kong vs. Godzilla, the stop-motion model used for Godzilla's infamous dropkick only resembles the suit very slightly.
-Kong's puppet used for closeups and the suit itself also qualify.
+The Kong puppet used for closeups and the suit itself also qualify.
 Likewise his arm prosthetics, which keep disappearing and reappearing depending on the scene.

-For The Return Of Godzilla, a 20 foot tall animatronic was constructed and heavily publicized, much like the above mentioned 40-foot Kongnote but unlike Kong, it actually worked.
-But whenever the robot is used, it has green scales (the suit had a greyish-black tint) and a face that would remind one of the Live-Action Teenage Mutant Ninja Turtles.
+For The Return of Godzilla, a 20 foot tall animatronic was constructed and heavily publicized, much like the above mentioned 40-foot Kongnote but unlike Kong, it actually worked.
+Whenever the robot's used, it has a greenish tint to it (the suit itself was greyish-black) and a face that would remind one of the Live-Action Teenage Mutant Ninja Turtles.
 The positions of the eyes are also radically different from the suit's.

 The suit itself is also different than the later Heisei entries, as it was originally made for another stuntman in mind.

 In a few scenes of Godzilla 2000, a CG version of the titular character was used.
-No, it didn't look anything like the suit.
+It doesn't look anything like the suit.